 Treasury Inspector General for Tax Administration

-WASHINGTON -- The Internal Revenue Service (IRS) division responsible for tax oversight of pension plans, tax-exempt organizations and government entities effectively planned for the implementation of the new health care law, according to a new report from the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Some Internal Revenue Service (IRS) employees are closing delinquent taxpayer accounts without following proper procedures and without managerial approval, according to a new report from the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.